About the Species

 Where They Live

-Dall’s porpoises prefer temperate to boreal (northern, cold) waters that are more than 600 feet deep and with temperatures between 36°F and 63°F. They can be found in offshore, inshore, and nearshore oceanic waters, between 30° north and 62° north.
+Dall’s porpoises prefer temperate to boreal (northern, cold) waters that are more than 600 feet deep and with temperatures between 36° Fahrenheit and 63° Fahrenheit.
+They can be found in offshore, inshore, and nearshore oceanic waters, between 30° North and 62° North.
 Dall's porpoises occur throughout the coastal and pelagic waters of the North Pacific Ocean.
 This species is commonly found in the Gulf of Alaska, Bering Sea, Okhotsk Sea, and Sea of Japan.
-In the eastern North Pacific, they can be found from around the U.S./Mexico border (Baja California, 32° north) to the Bering Sea, in the central North Pacific (above 41° north), and in the western North Pacific from central Japan (35° north) to the Okhotsk Sea.
+In the eastern North Pacific Ocean, they can be found from around the U.S./Mexico border (Baja California, 32° North) to the Bering Sea, in the central North Pacific Ocean (above 41° North), and in the western North Pacific from central Japan (35° North) to the Okhotsk Sea.
 In the Bering Sea, Dall’s porpoises occur in higher abundance near the shelf break.
 They are commonly seen in inshore waters of Washington, British Columbia, and Alaska.
 Migration patterns (inshore/offshore and north/south) are based on morphology/type, geography, and seasonality.

 Lifespan & Reproduction

-Dall's porpoises become sexually mature at 3.5 to 8 years of age and give birth to a single calf after 10 to 12 months, usually between June and September.
-The calves are generally 3.3 feet long and are nursed by their mother for less than 1 year.
+Dall's porpoises become sexually mature at 3.5 to 8 years of age and give birth to a single calf after a gestation period of 10 to 12 months, usually between June and September.
+The calves are generally 3.3 feet long and are nursed by their mother for less than one year.
 These cetaceans can live up to 22 years, but their lifespan is generally 15 to 20 years.

 One of the main threats to Dall’s porpoises is becoming entangled or captured in commercial fishing gear such as drift nets, gillnets, and trawls.
 This occurs in fisheries targeting groundfish, salmon, and squid in Canadian, Russian, Japanese, Alaskan, and other U.S. waters.
 Once entangled, porpoises can become anchored or may swim off with the gear attached for long distances, ultimately resulting in fatigue, compromised feeding ability, or severe injury, which may lead to reduced reproductive success and death.

-Japanese fisherman hunt Dall’s porpoises in the western North Pacific as a source of meat for human consumption.
-About 18,000 Dall’s porpoises are taken annually.
+Japanese fisherman hunt Dall’s porpoises in the western North Pacific ocean as a source of meat for human consumption, where approximately 18,000 Dall’s porpoises are taken annually.
+There are no reports of subsistence take of Dall’s porpoise in Alaska.

 Contaminants enter ocean waters and sediments from many sources—such as wastewater treatment plants, sewer outfalls, and pesticide application—and move through the food chain.
 Pollutants and various contaminants in the marine environment have been found in the blubber of Dall's porpoises.
 These pollutants can harm their immune and reproductive systems.